sidwebworks/understanding-node-core/README.md

 Credits for all the content and knowledge goes to [@theanarkh](https://github.com/theanarkh) ❤️

-I am still working on port other chapters, any contributions will be appreciated. 😊
+I am still working on porting other chapters, any contributions will be appreciated. 😊